Gum Disease Treatment – Grand Island, NE

 Protect Your Mouth from Infection & Tooth Loss

 Our dentists are able to provide comfortable and state-of-the-art periodontal treatments for patients diagnosed with gum disease.
 Gum disease detrimentally affects your gum and bone tissues—and the devastation begins with the colonization of bacteria on your teeth.
 Bacteria forms as a sticky yellow film, known as plaque, which eventually hardens into tartar (calculus).
 Once bacteria reaches this stage, only a professional cleaning can remove it and keep it from becoming problematic.

 At our Grand Island dental practice, we offer charting and diagnostic services and in-office therapy.
 Gum disease—what dentists call periodontal disease—affects a large percentage of the population and can be serious.
 Because healthy gums are crucial for healthy teeth, we’ll evaluate the state of your gums during routine checkups and determine an appropriate plan of action if necessary.
-This may include treatment at our offices or, in severe cases, referral to a periodontist.
+This may include treatment or, in severe cases, referral to a periodontist.